 We launched our partnership with WaterAid in 2015 and have since supported 2 ambitious but potentially life-changing projects.
 The first, in Madagascar, reached remote rural communities with water, toilets and hygiene education.
 The current project, located in Rwanda, aims to make clean water, toilets and hygiene a normal part of daily life for all Rwandans.

 For press release click here

-In the wider community, we contribute to a number of charities each year, both through direct donations and by supporting staff who are involved in fundraising.
+In the wider community, we contribute to a number of charities, both through direct donations and by supporting staff who are involved in fundraising.

-As well as encouraging our staff to raise money, we also encourage them to give their time and skills to valuable causes.
-In London, we are a member of the Lloyd’s Community Programme (LCP) which aims to help build a stronger local community through projects in London’s East End.
+As well as encouraging our employee to raise money, we also encourage them to give their time and skills to worthwhile causes.
+In London, we are a member of the Lloyd’s Community Programme (LCP) which aims to build a stronger local community by supporting projects in London’s East End.

-Through the LCP, a number of employees from Liberty’s London office have become Reading and Number partners with children from a local school in the City, giving up one lunchtime per week/fortnight to visit the school and work with a child to help them to develop their reading/number skills.
+Through the LCP, a number of employees from our London office have become reading and number partners with children from a local school in Tower Hamlets, giving up one lunchtime per week/fortnight to visit the school and work with a child to help them develop their reading and number skills.

-‘Serve with Liberty’ is an annual Liberty Mutual communities initiative, where staff take part in such volunteering projects and undertake practical tasks such as tidying community gardens, painting internal areas of charity/community centres or collecting and sorting food for food banks/soup kitchens.
+‘Serve with Liberty’ is our annual Liberty Mutual initiative, encouraging staff to take part in volunteering projects and get involved in practical tasks such as tidying community gardens, painting internal areas of charity/community centres or collecting and sorting food for food banks and soup kitchens.